 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 A traditional prawn cocktail was a popular appetizer in the 1960s and '70s.
-Back then it was considered sophisticated but, sadly, over time it fell out of fashion as many once-popular foods do.
-However, now it is back and has been smartened up, though the recipe remains much the same.
+Back then it was considered sophisticated but over time, it sadly fell out of fashion.
+But in recent times, the prawn cocktail has experienced a resurgence as a go-to party food.
+Though times have changed, the recipe remains much the same.

 Use a good mayonnaise for the sauce and, if you have the time, make your own, you will notice the difference.
 Adding a dash of creamed horseradish zaps up the cocktail.
 If you don't have any creamed horseradish on hand, just add tomato ketchup for a tasty sauce.

 - 17.5 ounces / 500 g prawns (or shrimp, cooked and peeled)